Launching an App or Desktop

 The selected app or desktop opens in a new browser tab.

 When you first login to Apporto, it may take up to 30 seconds to launch an app.
 This is because your profile is being created.
 After this, applications will launch much faster, typically between 7-15 seconds.

-Some applications (those requiring administrative rights) may take a few minutes to launch, because the server needs to start before the app can be launched.
-In these cases, a popup will notify you the server is starting and may take 1-2 minutes.
+Some applications (Virtual Machines) may take a few minutes to launch, because the server needs to start before the app can be launched.
+In these cases, a popup will notify you when the server is starting.

 Using Apps and Desktops

-Available options and functions are displayed as icons in the top menu bar.
+Available options are displayed as icons in the top menu bar.

 Change Display Mode

 Click the icon in the top panel to toggle the display to full-screen mode.